How to Farm Chia Coin, the New Storage-Based Cryptocurrency

 Each 101.4 GiB plot officially requires up to 350 GiB of temporary storage, though we've managed to do a single plot multiple times on a 260 GiB SSD.
 Average write speed during the plotting process varies, sometimes it reaches over 100MB/s, other times it can drop closer to zero.
 When it drops, that usually means more computational work and memory are being used.
 Plotting also requires 4 GiB of RAM, so again, high capacity memory sticks are par for the course.

-Ultimately, for fast SSDs, the main limiting will likely be storage capacity.
+Ultimately, for fast SSDs, the main limiting factor will likely be storage capacity.
 If we use the official 350 GiB temp space requirement, that means a 2TB SSD (1863 TiB) can handle at most five concurrent plots.
 Our own testing suggests that it can probably do six just fine, maybe even seven, but we'd stick with six to be safe.
 If you want to do more than that (and you probably will if you're serious about farming Chia), you'll need either a higher capacity SSD, or multiple SSDs.
 Each plot your PC is creating also needs 4GB of memory and two CPU threads, and there appear to be scaling limits.

 Based on the requirements, here are two recommended builds — one for faster plotting (more concurrent plots) and one for slower plotting.